Khongchai/web-spirograph/README.md

 __Our solution__ would be to find out how many iterations each shape need.

 Let's begin with the formula.
+I'll be showing both the implementation both in code and math.

+__The math part is what I used for the instant mode and the code for the animated mode.__

 This is the set up code, anything I show further is implied that it's done within the second script tag.
 Copy and paste the following snippet in an html file.

-Nevermind what they do, we'll only be using two functions, `begin`, and `traceCircle`.
+Nevermind what they do, we'll only be using two functions, `begin`, and `drawCircle`.

 ```html
 <!DOCTYPE html>